Privacy-Preserving Conformal Prediction Under Local Differential Privacy: Background

 Traditional (central) differential privacy \citep{dwork2006differential} presumes a trusted curator who sees the raw data and then adds noise before publishing.
 In contrast, LDP \citep{duchi2013local,kairouz2016discrete, kasiviswanathan2011can} treats the aggregator as \emph{untrusted}: individual users randomize their own data \emph{locally} before sending it to the aggregator, thus ensuring strong privacy.
 LDP is considered a harder setting since noise insertion is done on the user side in a distributed manner, whereas in the centralized DP model the curator holds the entire data and can apply operations on the clean data.

 \begin{definition} A discrete randomized mechanism $Q(\cdot)$ is $\varepsilon$-LDP if for any pair of input labels $y,y'\in\mathcal{Y}$ and any output $z$,

 \end{definition} This means that any two possible labels are (roughly) indistinguishable from the aggregator's perspective.
 A common mechanism is the \emph{$k$-ary randomized response} ($k$-RR) \citep{warner1965randomized,wang2017locally}.
-For a label $y\in\{1,\dots,k\}$, it outputs:
+For a label $y\in\{1,\dots,k\}$, it outputs a noisy version $\tilde{y}$:

-Translating $k$-RR into the format of a uniform noise model, we get Eq. (\ref{eq:flip}) with \(\beta = \frac{k}{k-1+e^{\epsilon}} \) such that with probablity $\beta$ label drawn uniformly and with $1-\beta$ remain unchanged.
+Translating $k$-RR into the format of a uniform noise model, we get Eq. (\ref{eq:flip}) with \(\beta = \frac{k}{k-1+e^{\epsilon}} \) such that with probability $\beta$ label drawn uniformly and with $1-\beta$ remain unchanged.
 This preserves label privacy, such that the aggregator cannot easily guess the user's true label from $\tilde{y}_i$.
-The parameter $\varepsilon$, known as the \emph{privacy loss}, controls the strength of the mechanism (lower $\varepsilon$ = stronger privacy guarantee = more noise).
+The parameter $\varepsilon$, known as the \emph{privacy loss}, controls the strength of the mechanism (lower $\varepsilon$ implies more noise and therefore a stronger privacy guarantee).
 Note that if $k=2$, we recover \emph{Warner's binary randomized response} (RR) \citep{warner1965randomized}, flipping the label with some probability.